shrisukhani/iOS-Learning-Sessions/README.md

    * Weeks 1 through 5 have been all about making our very first app: Bull's Eye.
    * Week 5's folder contains all the relevant files for the same: Xcode Project, swift classes, storyboards, et al.
    * Credits for this game's content, code, and graphics go to iOS Apprentice by Matthis Hollemans.

+2. Week 6 onwards we will move on to developing a Calculator App for iOS.
+This will be a lot more interesting and will involve significantly more coding than Bull's Eye.